The Hardest Part About Being a Teacher5 min read

 So while you can’t save them all, you can still love them all.
 And show every student respect.
 And strive to engage them in your class.
 And let them know their potential for greatness.

 Whether this causes them to overcome their past or not is not for us to decide.
-But the potential for this work makes it worth it.
+But the potential makes it all worth it.